Updated: October 14, 2017

-- Half-Day Athens Food Tour – Highly recommended!
-Fun tour of the best food and restaurants in Athens.
+- The Original Athens Food Tour – Fun tour of the best food and restaurants in central Athens.
 Also, a stop at the Central Market – a highlight of modern Athens.
-Learn the basics of Athens’ history as you sample some of the city’s best food.
+Get a good overview of the city’s culture (and a bit of history) while eating some great food with a friendly guide.

 - Athens, the Acropolis, & Acropolis Museum 5-Hour Tour – Guided tour of Historical Athens including the Acropolis, Parthenon, Erection, Propylaia, Nike Temple, Dionysus Sanctuary, Odeon of Herodes Atticus, and Ancient Agora.
 If you only have time for one Athens tour make it this one.

 - Acropolis Skip-The-Line Walking Tour – A short 1.5 hour tour of just the Acropolis.
-I think most people will appreciate the longer tour (above) but if you’re interested in only the Parthenon and the Acropolis then this one is good.
+I think most people will appreciate the longer tour (above) but if you’re interested in only the Parthenon and the Acropolis then this one is for you.

 - 3-Hour Cooking Lesson & Dinner – Great introduction to Greek food and how to make it.
 Cook 7 or 8 dishes (depending on the menu), eat what you make, and go home with a recipe book.
 Very family-friendly.